GDRMC/EzNote/README.md

 ##Features
 * Open a file within the editor
-* Save a file within the editor (save as... like), quick save is not supported YET.
+* Save a file within the editor (save as... like), quick save is not supported YET
 * New file feature
 * Filename in the window title
 * Extension corrector (.* > .*.txt) for every saved file